focrensh/f5-beacon-lab/docs/lab_setup.rst

    |vars_tree|

 #.
-Obtain the EAST and WEST URLs dynamically generated for your environment.
+Each of the 2 "regions" that the application was deployed into will have a public facing URL to access it.
+Obtain the EAST and WEST URLs that were dynamically generated for your environment as below:

    * The EAST region is running through BIG-IP.
-Select the  **Access** dropdown of the **BIG-IP East** server and select `EAST URL Frontend`.
-Place that in the appropriate section within the vars file.
+Select the  **Access** dropdown of the **BIG-IP East** server within UDF and select `EAST URL Frontend`.
+Place the URL that is opened within  within the `vars.yaml` file mentioend above.
 Example below:

    |east_url|

    * The WEST region is running through NGINX Plus on the server itself.
 Select the  **Access** dropdown of the **West** server and select `WEST URL Frontend`.
-Place that in the appropriate section within the vars file.
+Place the URL that is opened within  within the `vars.yaml` file mentioend above.
 Example below:

    |west_url|